PatrissolJuns/junsphp/readme.md

 }
 ```

-**Note:** please open this file `Core/Model` to get all the methods available.
+**Note:** please open this file `Core/Model` to get all the available methods.

 ### The Controller

-the controllers are found in the folder `Controllers` and their goal is to execute different action.
+Controllers are found in `Controllers` folder and their goal is to execute different action.

-The syntax is very similar to a normal php file just that it may include Model and other folder.
+The syntax is very similar to a normal php file just that it may include Model and other folders.

 here is an example of controller file